Sheila Bernette: Life

-She was born Sheila Poncini on 30 March 1931 in the Marylebone district of London.
+Bernette was born Sheila Poncini on 30 March 1931 in the Marylebone district of London.
 Her parents were of Italian descent.

-She entered television in 1955 and was popular and appeared as herself from 1968 in multiple UK television shows.
+Bernette entered television in 1955 and was popular and appeared as herself from 1968 in multiple UK television shows.
 Largely appearing in comedy roles she was a regular sidekick to many stars including Dick Emery and Leslie Crowther.

 Over and above her film and television roles she was a regular performer at the Players' Theatre in Covent Garden.

 In her Royal Variety Performance she was introduced by Leslie Crowther as a Russian defector ballerina "Natalia Nokemova" and performed the Dance of the Sugar Plum Fairy with Crowther playing a ballet/cricketer Freddie Trumanov.

 Her final film role was in Driving Aphrodite in 2009, ironically repeated her 1961 role as the goddess Dorcas.
 Her final TV role was in Hotel Trubble in 2011.
 In the latter she appeared in every episode from 2008 to 2011 as the long-term hotel resident, Mrs Poshington.